 We offer these appointments here at the surgery but they non-NHS appointments for which there is a charge (click here for charges and other non NHS services we offer).
 When you contact the surgery please let the receptionist know you are booking this type of appointment.
 The appointment duration is 30 mins (10mins with a Nurse and 20mins with a GP).
 You will need to bring a urine sample with you to the appointment.
 The relevant form should be completed prior to the appointment.
 NB page 2 of the HGV medical form should be completed by an optometrist prior to the appointment with the Nurse/GP.
 The fee for the medical must be paid on arrival at the surgery for the appointment.
 Only cheques or cash are accepted.
 The arrangements will be confirmed to you by letter after booking.

 We do offer some appointments outside normal surgery hours.
 These are usually for patients who work / are students/carers and who cannot make an appointment between 08.00 and 18.30 hrs.
 We now also offer some Saturday and Sunday appiontments.
-If you would like one of these appointments, please ask at reception for a late or early appointment.
+If you would like one of these appointments, please ask at reception for a improving access appointment.
 Please be aware that you will not necessarily see your own GP.
-We offer a small number of nurse appointments outside our normal hours largely for the management of chronic conditions.
-There are also some early blood appointments with our Healthcare Assistants during the week.
+We offer a number of nurse appointments outside our normal hours largely for the management of chronic conditions.
+There are also some early and late blood appointments with our Healthcare Assistants.
 When we are closed there is an out of hours service operated by Devon Doctors (DDOC).for information on these arrangements.